Virtualization-projects/rancher-labs-wiki/Kubernetes-Management.md

 * Basic understanding of Data, Orchestration, Compute planes

 ## Planes

+In a production deployment, it is best practice that each plane runs on separate physical or virtual hosts.
+For development, planes may overlap to simplify management and reduce costs.

+### Data Plane
-* Data Plane - Comprised of one of more Etcd nodes which persist state regarding the Compute Plane.
+Comprised of one or more Etcd nodes which persist state regarding the [Compute Plane](#compute-plane).
 Resiliency is achieved by adding 3 hosts to this plane.

+### Orchestration Plane
-* Orchestration Plane - Comprised of stateless K8s components (kubernetes, scheduler, controller-manager, kubectld, rancher-kubernetes-agent, rancher-ingress-controller) which orchestrate and manage the Compute Plane.
+Comprised of stateless Kubernetes/Rancher components which orchestrate and manage the [Compute Plane](#compute-plane):
+* apiserver
+* scheduler
+* controller-manager
+* kubectld
+* rancher-kubernetes-agent
+* rancher-ingress-controller)
 Resiliency is achieved by adding 2 hosts to this plane.

+### Compute Plane
-* Compute Plane - Comprised of the real workload, orchestrated and managed by Kubernetes.
+Comprised of the real workload (Kubernetes pods), orchestrated and managed by Kubernetes.

-In a production deployment, each plane runs on separate physical or virtual hosts.
-For development, planes may overlap to simplify management and reduce costs.

 # Deployment Types